fcbg-platforms/EyeTracking/README.md

 ## License

-All the files are released under the MPL-2.0, see [LICENSE](./LICENSE).
+This package is released under the MPL-2.0 license, see [LICENSE.md](./LICENSE.md), except for the ViveSR plugin.